This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 Insert an Excel VBA function: Using MacroOptions method

-There is another way how you can add description of a custom function.
+There is another way how you can add a description of a custom function.
 Excel provides a method “MacroOptions” that you can use to do so.

 My function is NumberSign and it has one argument Number.
-My function description is: “Check the sign of a number” and Argument description is: “This value will be checked”.
-I am planning to add this function under “Math & Trig” category (numerically this category is represented as 3).
+My function description is: “Check the sign of a number” and the Argument description is: “This value will be checked”.
+I am planning to add this function under the “Math & Trig” category (numerically this category is represented as 3).
 My Subprocedure will like the following one:

 Sub CreateArgDescriptions() Application.MacroOptions Macro:="NumberSign", Description:="Check the sign of a number.", Category:=3, ArgumentDescriptions:=Array("This value will be checked") End Sub

-You have to run this Subprocedure(CreateArgDescriptions) for at least one time to show the description of the function and argument.
+You have to run this Subprocedure(CreateArgDescriptions) at least one time to show the description of the function and argument.
 After running this procedure, find this function under Math & Trig category in the Insert Function dialog box and click on this to appear Function arguments dialog box.